cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ### This week: ‘Hello API’ 🐒

-Retrieve data from an API and render in an overview page
+Pick an user story.
+Design the interface.
+Retrieve data from the chosen API and render structured content in the interface.

 ### Next week: ‘Design & refactor’ 🛠

-Breakdown the web app in features.
+Iterate on the user story.
 Add routes and states.
-Rendering detail pages
+Refactor code into modules.

 ## Exercises

-1. Fork GitHub repository for this course (Monday)
+1. Fork GitHub repository for this course and setup the README.md
-2. Write a good README.md (Monday)
+2. Pick a user story and design the interface
-3. Loading asynchronous data from an API (Tuesday)
+3. Loading asynchronous data from the API and render structured content in the interface
-4. Rendering data in the overview page (Tuesday)
-5. Conduct Code Review via GitHub (Friday)
+4. Conduct Code Review via GitHub
-   Extra challenge

 ### 1. Fork GitHub repository for this course (Monday)